Sh1penfire/pixelcraft/README.md

 # Pixelcraft
 A v6 mod for mindustry
 This mod aims to expand mindustry's content by adding a new tech tree, adding upgraded versions of existinc blocks and more.
 This mod adds new resources, new turrets and new zones as well as slight tweaks to vanilla.
-20 new building blocks to play with, one environmental block, two ores and 5 items with moree to come.
+41 new building blocks to play with, one environmental block, two ores and 5 items with moree to come.

-note: only for 12.1 untill further notice as porting units over to 13.2 requres a bit of time.
+(Lore included, find the lore of the mod in building and unit descriptions/reading the source code)
+note: Has been ported over to 113, enjoy the mod!

 Guide to turrets: